Skip to Content

 • fresh cherry tomatoes-- cut in half and leave as is or sauté in leftover bacon grease for out of this world flavor

 • gluten free bacon crumbles-- always double check your bacon is gluten free.
-We prefer to bake our bacon following this guide from Well Plated.
+We prefer to bake our bacon or Air Fry it.

 • ground black pepper